ayushthakur/ayushthakur.dev/content/post/2022-04-29-Bangalore-Diaries-2022.md

   - diary
 ---

-I started my career in Bangalore back in February 2015, within a year I realized that most of Bangalore thinks that I am mistaken, as I lived in Whitefield.
+I started my career in Bangalore back in February 2015, within a year I realized that most of Bangalore thought that I was mistaken, as I used to live in Whitefield.

-After 7 years, I am back here.
+After 7 years, I am back here, now more towards .
 I will keep updating this post with things that I enjoy.
 You can choose your adventure.

 # Adventures
 **1. Try indoor bouldering / climbing**
 I went to [equilibium gym](https://equilibriumclimbing.com/) in Indiranagar.
 They charge Rs.
 500 for a day pass.
 You can climb for as long as you want.
 Keep shorts, sportswear, they have lockers facility.

-**2. Cuboon Park**
+**2. Cubbon Park**
 You can go here for a leisurely walk in the morning hours.

 *Cubbon Park State Library*: The library is beautiful inside out.
 The best thing is that you can take your own laptop / books and sit there and study for as long as you want.
 Just ensure that you don't click pictures and keep your mobile on silent mode.

-On Sundays and certain (2nd and 4th Saturday) you can bring your skates or skateboards and learn or practice at along with many members of the Bengaluru Skaters.
-Checkout their instagram to know more
+On Sundays and certain (2nd and 4th Saturdays) you can bring your skates or skateboards and learn or practice along with many members of the Bengaluru Skaters.
+Checkout their instagram to know more.

 **3. Get into a sport - Badminton, Football**
 We are a group of 7 friends here.
-We go for badminton here regularly.
+We go for badminton regularly.
+Good light cardio sessions along with hand-eye coordination practice.

 # Food

 1. [Burger Seigneur](https://www.zomato.com/bangalore/burger-seigneur-indiranagar-bangalore) Best Burgers.
 Can order or dine in

 2. [Sheron Tea Stall](https://www.zomato.com/bangalore/sharon-tea-stall-thippasandra) My favourite tea stall in this world.
 A must try.
 You can club this with Burger Seigneur.
 Their biscuits are damn nice (this is coming from someone who doesnt' eat biscuits)